nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-configuration-properties.md

 {{/callout}}

 ### Date Formats

 Since Nuxeo Web UI is an internationalized and localized application, there is a concern with language and culture.
-For this reason, it is possible to configure some date and time related formats.
+For this reason, it is possible to configure some date and time-related formats.

-By default, the `dateFormat` and `dateTimeFormat` are defined according to Moment.js syntax (see more [here](https://momentjs.com/)), since it is the library used by Web UI to manage time.
+By default, the `dateFormat` and `dateTimeFormat` are defined according to **Moment.js** syntax (check the [Moment.js](https://momentjs.com/) website for more information), since it is the library used by Web UI to manage time.
-Also, a `firstDayOfWeek` is considered in order to display a date picker, for example, according to cultural needs.
-If the variable is not customized, it will default to the most common case which is Sunday.
-An example of its usage can be found on [Nuxeo Date Picker](https://github.com/nuxeo/nuxeo-elements/blob/master/ui/widgets/nuxeo-date-picker.js#L86-L100).
+Also, a `firstDayOfWeek` is considered to display a date picker, for example, according to cultural needs.
+If the variable is not customized, it will default to the most common case, which is Sunday.

+An example of its usage can be found on the [Nuxeo Date Picker](https://github.com/nuxeo/nuxeo-elements/blob/master/ui/widgets/nuxeo-date-picker.js#L86-L100).

 ```xml
 <component name="org.nuxeo.web.ui.properties.contrib">